learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

       return "I don't recognize that mood."
   }

-  console.log("Let us know how you're feeling tomorrow!")
+   return("Let us know how you're feeling tomorrow!")
 }
 ```

-the `console.log()` statement at the bottom of the function will
+the ` return()` statement at the bottom of the function will
 _never run_.
 This is a major difference between `return` and `break`:
 `return` _exits_ the function and _returns_ a value; `break` exits a
 _block_ and does not (generally speaking) have a value associated with it.